-A detailed look at how to use Gadget Flow most effectively, specifically for reward based projects on Kickstarter and Indiegogo.
+A detailed review at how to use Gadget Flow most effectively, the pricing plans and how to use it specifically for reward based projects on Kickstarter and Indiegogo.

 Gadget Flow is an established and popular discovery platform that helps promote technology, gear and crowdfunding campaigns.